philroche/simplestreams-clone/README.txt

 to mirror data see tools/do-mirror

-example are signed with my key: gpg --import --keyserver keyserver.ubuntu.com 024BC6F0
+example are signed with my key: gpg --recv-keys --keyserver keyserver.ubuntu.com 024BC6F0